WHAT IS RISOGRAPH PRINTING?

 Risograph printing FAQs

-What does "riso" stand for?
 "Riso" is short for Risograph, the brand name of the original Japanese machine.
 RISO Kagaku Corporation still makes them.
-The word has been genericized in art and design — "riso print," "riso shop," "riso ink" all refer to the process, regardless of brand.

-Is risograph the same as screenprinting?
 No, but they're cousins.
 Both push ink through a stencil.
 Screenprinting is hand-pulled with thick, opaque ink and a squeegee.
 Risograph is machine-automated, uses thinner translucent ink, and is much faster for short runs.

-How many colors can a risograph print?
 Per pass, one.
 A two-color riso print means two passes through the machine.
-Some shops will run four or even six colors on a single piece if they're willing to keep feeding paper through and accept that registration will drift.
+We can run four or even six colors on a single piece if you're accept that registration will drift.
 Most riso prints land in the one-to-three-color range.

-Is risograph printing eco-friendly?
 Relatively, yes.
 Soy-based inks, low energy use (no heat), no toxic solvents, and the master sheets compost.
 Most riso shops print on uncoated paper that's recycled or FSC-certified.
 It's one of the lowest-impact print processes out there.

-How long do riso prints last?
 Stored flat, dry, and out of direct sunlight, riso prints last for decades.
 Soy inks aren't fully UV-stable, so framed prints in bright windows will fade faster than archival pigment prints.
 For most art and stationery uses, this is a non-issue.

-Can you print photos on a risograph?
 You can.
 The result will look like riso, not like a photograph — halftone dots, posterized tones, slightly off color.
 Designers often use riso for photo work because of that look, not in spite of it.

-Can I bring my own paper?
-At most riso shops, yes — including ours — as long as the paper meets the machine's requirements (uncoated, the right weight, no glossy finishes).
-Always ask the shop first.
+Yes, as long as the paper meets the machine's requirements (uncoated, the right weight, no glossy finishes).

-Does riso ink rub off?
-Fresh prints rub a little until the ink fully dries.
+Fresh prints rub off until the ink fully dries.
 Stacked under a heavy book overnight, or air-dried for 24–48 hours, they stabilize.
 Don't store them face-down on a glossy surface and you're fine.

 Want to print something on riso?